Arikaree River - lowest point in Colorado

 Smith, Feb.
 2009

 That gives a good feel for what this part of the country looks like in general - virtually no trees, except along the creekbeds.
 In the distance, you can see a darker area - those are trees lining the valley of the Arikaree River.
 Beyond that are the Arikaree Breaks in the northwest corner of Kansas - this is the same road that provides access to the tri-state corner of Colorado, Kansas, and Nebraska.
-You can drive pretty much right up to that point, but one must do a little hiking to reach the river itself.
-The shot below shows what the Arikaree River looks like where it flows out of Colorado:
+You can drive pretty much right up to that point, but there is no public access to the lowest point in Colorado.
+The photo below was taken from Road RR, looking due south along the CO-KS stateline:

 Smith, Feb.
 2009